 What counts as premature ejaculation is very much down to the individual and their partner.
 Medically speaking, premature ejaculation tends to refer to ejaculation occurring no more than 60-90 seconds after penetration.
 It tends to be younger men who experience it most commonly, or men who have had fewer sexual experiences.

-However, if you orgasm quickly during sex but you and your partner feel satisfied and happy, there is not always a need to seek treatment.
+However, if you orgasm quickly during sex but you and your partner feel satisfied and happy, there is no medical need to seek treatment.

 What causes premature ejaculation